davestearns/tutorials/src/ids.md

 As new ID types are added to your system, engineers must add a member to this enum.
 The `@unique` decorator ensures that the member values (the prefixes) remain unique.

 To tie the `BaseID` and `IDType` classes together, declare a class that will act as the base class for all ID types in your system.
-Then you can declare multiple ID classes that extend that base class, which ensures they all use the same `IDType` enumeration.
+Then you can declare multiple ID classes that extend that base class--this ensures they all use the same `IDType` enumeration.
 The only thing the ID classes need to set is their respective `PREFIX` enumeration member.

 ```python
 class ModelID(BaseID[IDType]):